 Jewelry of the 40s and 50s

-1940, the war … and yet beautiful years of creations despite the torment and the German occupation
+1940, the war … and yet beautiful creations despite years of torment and the German occupation

-But how can the jewels of the 40-50s be characterized?
+But how can jewels of the 40-50s be characterized?

 The Iconic Tank Ring